Using Liferay as a web platform

 Hosting multiple sites on Liferay Portal

 Using this construct, you can build anything from Facebook, to Yahoo Groups, to SourceForge, to the now-defunct-but-once-loved Geocities.
 There is no limit to the number of sites you can have: some Liferay installations have only one or two, but others have many thousands.
+For those larger installations, Liferay Portal contains a complete site membership management framework that lets administrators manage automatic site members for groups of users.
+It really is built to scale to the size you need.

 In the second scenario, Liferay Portal lets you create completely separate instances of itself from the same installation.
 Users, groups, organizations, sites, and roles from each instance are kept completely separate.
 If a user registers for a user id on one instance, he or she would have to register as a new user on another instance as well.

-This lets you host many different, separate web sites from one Liferay Portal installation.
+This lets you host many different, separate websites from one Liferay Portal installation.
 Users of each instance have access to the same powerful content management, collaboration, social, and web development platform that they’d have if they were operating from a single, standalone installation.